d-krupke/cpsat-primer/README.md

 The used Relaxation Induced Neighborhood Search RINS (LNS worker), a very successful heuristic, of course also uses linear programming.

-### The disadvantages of CP-SAT
+### Limitations of CP-SAT

-CP-SAT is a very powerful solver, but it also has some disadvantages compared to other technique:
+While CP-SAT is undeniably a potent solver, it does possess certain limitations when juxtaposed with alternative techniques:

-1. It is not as fast as a dedicated SAT-solver if you use it to solve SAT-formulas (but it is still pretty fast).
+1. While proficient, it may not match the speed of a dedicated SAT-solver when tasked with solving SAT-formulas, although its performance remains quite commendable.
-2. It is not as fast as a dedicated MIP-solver if you use it to solve classical MIP-problems (but it is still pretty fast).
+2. Similarly, for classical MIP-problems, CP-SAT may not outpace dedicated MIP-solvers in terms of speed, although it still delivers respectable performance.
-3. It does not support continuous variables as MIP/LP-solvers do and the hacks to use them are not always very efficient.
+3. Unlike MIP/LP-solvers, CP-SAT lacks support for continuous variables, and the workarounds to incorporate them may not always be highly efficient.
+In cases where your problem predominantly features continuous variables and linear constraints, opting for an LP-solver is likely to yield significantly improved performance.
-4. It does not support lazy constraints or iterative model building as MIP/LP-solvers and some SAT-solvers do.
-This prevents the usage of some exponential sized models, which are common and important in Mixed Integer Programming.
+4. CP-SAT does not offer support for lazy constraints or iterative model building, a feature available in MIP/LP-solvers and select SAT-solvers.
+Consequently, the application of exponential-sized models, which are common and pivotal in Mixed Integer Programming, may be restricted.
-5. As CP-SAT only has access to the Simplex-algorithm (and not interior point methods), it cannot use polynomial time algorithms for some classes of quadratic constraints (e.g., Second Order Cone).
-Gurobi, for example, can solve these constraints in polynomial time using the Barrier-algorithm.
+5. CP-SAT is limited to the Simplex algorithm and does not feature interior point methods.
+This limitation prevents it from employing polynomial time algorithms for certain classes of quadratic constraints, such as Second Order Cone constraints.
+In contrast, solvers like Gurobi utilize the Barrier algorithm to efficiently tackle these constraints in polynomial time.

 CP-SAT might also exhibit inefficiency when confronted with certain constraints, such as modulo constraints.
 However, it's noteworthy that I am not aware of any alternative solver capable of efficiently addressing these specific constraints.